 Any unsupported coins sent to a Robinhood crypto address may be lost with no way to reverse the transaction.

 You should also avoid using the send address generated by Robinhood as a deposit address.
 For example, if you send BTC from your Robinhood account to a non-custodial wallet, the sender address used by Robinhood is associated with our operational crypto accounts and not necessarily your personal crypto account.
 If you try to send BTC back to that sender address, it might not be credited to your account.

 When you receive crypto, the generated address is tied to only your account.
-While it’s possible to reuse that wallet address for future transactions, we recommend requesting and using a new address each time you receive crypto.
+While it’s possible to reuse that wallet address for future transactions (excluding deprecated addresses), we recommend requesting and using a new address each time you receive crypto.

 Yes.
 Once the transaction is verified, the coins will be credited to your account and you can sell, hold, or send them.

 Not at this time.
 Any NFTs sent to a Robinhood Ethereum address may be lost and unrecoverable.